How to use the links below?

 “Miscellaneous Paperwork”, need to protest that Chevy V8 Miata?
 Start here with the paperwork.

 Here are the basic rules:

-Not including the required safety equipment that you’ll need – roll-cage, racing seat, racing harness, onboard fire-suppression system, master power off switch, and your car must be valued at less than 500 points.
+Not including the required safety equipment that you’ll need – roll-cage, racing seat, certified racing harness, certified onboard fire-suppression system, master power-off switch, and your car must be valued at less than 500 points.
 What does that even mean?

 Strip out the interior and take out all the glass, except the windshield.
 Install the roll cage, seat, fire-suppression system, and harness.
-Add the RVA Graphics ChampCar number panels and you have just created a race car.
+Add the ChampCar number and sponsor panels and you have just created a race car.
 Okay, so there’s more to it than that, but not much.
-Read the rules to fill-in the blanks.
+Read the rules to fill in the blanks.